Karyn McCluskey: Career

 McCluskey worked for the West Mercia Police, before she joined Strathclyde Police as head of intelligence analysis in 2002.

 In 2004, the McCluskey was asked to put together a report on how to reduce rates of violence in Glasgow.
-The contents of report were accepted and this led directly to the Violence Reduction Unit (VRU) being created.
+The contents of the report were accepted and this led directly to the Violence Reduction Unit (VRU) being created.

 In February 2016 she was appointed to the board of the Scottish Professional Football League (SPFL) as a non-executive director.

 In September 2016, she was named chief executive of Community Justice Scotland, a new national organisation that would come into existence in April 2017.

 Awards and honours

 In October 2015, McCluskey was bestowed with an honorary degree from the Open University.